 My opinion of Anglicanism is that it is more or less “warmed over Catholicism”.
 Much of the structure and practice of Anglicanism comes directly from Catholicism.
 Once you understand the origin of the Anglican church (a refusal of Catholics to submit to Rome), then you see their historical and philosophical framework, i.e. they are Catholics of a non-Rome sort.
-During the formation of Anglicanism in England, there were a group of Catholic priests that went into Anglicanism, and there were group that refused and stayed loyal to the Roman Catholic church (even until today).
+During the formation of Anglicanism in England, there were a group of Catholic priests that went into Anglicanism, and there was a group that refused and stayed loyal to the Roman Catholic church (even until today).
 In reference to this, please see the Oxford Movement, which is a movement of returning Anglican clergy back into the church of Roman.
 Bishop Newman was one that returned to Roman Catholicism from being an Anglican priest.

 Anglican’s pro-Catholic points

 - They have priests, mass, worship icons, Mary worship, infant baptism that saves, apostolic succession, etc.

 - They have an archbishop structure parallel with Catholicism, where the archbishop of Canterbury is equivalent to the Pope.